-D-FW's biggest party, the 38th annual Dallas St. Patrick's Parade Parade and Festival, invaded Lower Greenville on March 11, but if you're looking for a cozy bar stool where you can showcase your Guinness-hoisting muscles on the actual holiday, consider one of the following five pubs.
+D-FW's biggest party, the 39th annual Dallas St. Patrick's Parade and Festival, invades Lower Greenville on March 17, but if you're simply looking for a cozy bar stool where you can showcase your Guinness-hoisting muscles, consider one of the following five pubs.
 With any luck, you'll leave an honorary Irishman.

 Opened in 1994, this Lower Greenville stalwart is one of the longest-running Irish pubs in Dallas.
 Owner Peter Kenny is a native of Dublin, Ireland and brings traditional pub flair and fare to the trendy Dallas neighborhood.
 It's a cozy space with warm wood accents and plenty of nooks where patrons can get personal with a pint of Guinness, dram of Jameson or a flight of scotch, but the Dubliner also has an enclosed patio for more social types.
 The bar has a healthy selection of craft beers, too.

 On St. Paddy's Day, expect the usually mellow vibe to be cranked up.
-On Friday, March 17, the Dubliner is celebrating the holiday with live Irish music during the day and and power-punk group The Mumbles at 9 p.m.
-It will be serving a special menu of Irish favorites, too, such as Shepard's Pie, Corned Beef and Cabbage and Guinness beef stew.
-The festivities are free to attend.
+On Saturday, March 17, the Dubliner will be at the center of the action at the St. Patrick's Day Block Party on Lower Greenville, so you can expect live music during the day and power-punk group The Mumbles at 6 p.m.
+The block party costs $12 to attend.

 Trinity Hall Irish Pub